guardian/support-frontend/docs/development.md

 ### 7.3 Implementation of a test

 #### Step 0: Define your experiment
 First of all you have to **design the experiment** that you want to run.
-The experiment consist of a hypothesis and and a number of variants.
+The experiment consist of a hypothesis and a number of variants.
 For example:

 > Hypothesis: By changing **[`element_to_test`]**, it will **`[increase|decrease]`** the **`[put_some_metric]`** by **`number`%**